10+ Tips for Doing a Sugar Detox

 The next step is to make behavioral changes to keep you from turning to sweets.
 You’ll see several nutrition and lifestyle tips below that can help break your cravings.

 Once you’ve made the commitment to go sugar-free, there are some tips to help make your sugar detox easier and more bearable.

 And, of course, please do consult your healthcare provider before starting any diet or lifestyle change to make sure it’s appropriate for you.

 1. Quit Soda & Drink More Water

 One of the best ways to kickstart your sugar detox is to quit your soda habit.
-Replace regular soda and diet soda with sparkling water, unsweetened herbal tea, and plain water.
+Replace both regular soda and diet soda with sparkling water, unsweetened herbal tea, or plain water.

 Instead of consuming soda or any type of sugar-sweetened beverage, it’s probably best to switch to hydrating beverages like water.
 Water is essential for so many reasons, but it is also very much tied to our detoxification system.

 You can make water more interesting by adding lemon slices, cucumber slices, or try sparkling mineral water.
-Check out this super easy Cucumber & Lemon Infused Water recipe.
+Check out these recipes for Lemon Cinnamon Water or Cucumber Ginger Lemon Water.